Choosing an after-school activity for your child

 - Cost is always a factor.
 Generally speaking, club activities can be less expensive than private or semi-private lessons, and don't necessarily require a commitment to a certain number of lessons.

 - Consider any travel involved.
 Are you going to need to pick your child up from school and drive 45 minutes to an activity?
 This is going to have an impact on your day!
 Can you and your child reasonably add this commute to your schedule?
-There's nothing wrong with travelling to an activity, but keep the driving time and costs incurred (and snacks needed in the car) in mind.
+There's nothing wrong with traveling to an activity, but keep the driving time and costs incurred (and snacks needed in the car) in mind.

 Every child has different strengths and weaknesses.
 Extracurricular activities are a great way to address your child's skill set and minimize any weaknesses in a friendly, relaxed environment.
 Here is a breakdown of types of activities and how they can help add to your child's positive development: